Annual Salary

 (source Office for National Statistics)

-Aerospace engineers design, build and maintain planes, spacecraft and satellites.
+Aerospace engineers design, test, build and maintain aeroplanes, spacecraft and satellites.

 (source Office for National Statistics)